johnBrereton/Website-v2/docs/FTC.md

 ##About FIRST Tech Challenge
 ![FTC Logo](\img\FTC-Logo.jpg)

-The FIRST Tech Challenge is a robotics competition that allows students to compete head to head, and are challenged to design, build, program, and operate robots.
+The FIRST Tech Challenge is a robotics competition where students compete head to head in a team inviornment.
+Teams are challenged to design, build, program, and operate robots.

 ##About Our Team
 ![Team Picture](\img\Team-Picture_2019-2020.jpg)